kammitama5/kammitama5.github.io/_posts/2018-11-25-Sunday-November-25th.md

 ## Recources

 - I perused these today.
 I *loved* the BRICS one, and the Stack Overflow answer, as well as Landin's paper.
+  What I especially liked is that these particular papers are about *ideas* and are not swimming in PL notation, so they were a lot easier for me to follow.
+I'm not a Scheme expert, so some of the code took a bit of time to follow (eg in the SECD paper that showed its evaluation-dump process), but it was still reasonable if I spoke it out loud.

   [1 A Rational Deconstruction of
   Landin’s SECD Machine](http://www.brics.dk/RS/03/33/BRICS-RS-03-33.pdf)